Valeriucoding/CatMed/docs/CatMed/Tasks.md

 # Urgent

 ### New features

-- disease list tasks
-    - [x] delete confirmation modal with alert
-        - [x] fix alerts(low prio)
+- [] implement table for medicine products

 ##### Later

-- [x] add alerts for delete, create and update
-- [] use tailwind cli for the production build

 * add the other models
-* add coverage
 - [] medicine delete notification
+- [] use tailwind cli for the production build

+## Models
+do we need name for PresentingForm?